The Satanic Temple: Reception

-Schisms and similar groups
+Schisms and internal dissent

-The Satanic Temple has inspired the development of other Satanic religious organizations: some developed amicably and others through religious schism.
+The Satanic Temple has sparked the development of other Satanic religious organizations, whether amicably or through religious schism.

+Prominent chapter leader Jex Blackmore left the organization in March 2018, over statements deemed too extreme by the national TST organization.
+In a later interview, Blackmore criticized TST as corrupt: "The organization badly yearns to be deemed legitimate in the eyes of those in power but they will never achieve this aim, even if their litigious activities are successful.
+Our work, whatever it is, must come from a place of authenticity."

 The Global Order of Satan was founded in 2018 following the departure of the TST-UK and London chapters, which had voted no confidence in TST.
 This schism was motivated by TST removing two consecutive UK chapter heads: the first for engaging in unapproved campaigns, and the second for "personality clashes".

-A group later known as HelLA formed in 2018, following a rift based on ethical concerns; the Los Angeles chapter objected to TST's acceptance of pro-bono legal work from the free speech lawyer Marc Randazza, as well as "the complete lack of racial diversity" among TST leadership.
-The ex-chapter head also cited a disagreement with Lucien Greaves' "absolut[ist]" philosophy on free speech.
+The group HelLA formed in 2018 following a rift based on ethical concerns; the Los Angeles chapter objected to TST's acceptance of pro-bono legal work from the free-speech lawyer Marc Randazza, as well as "the complete lack of racial diversity" among TST leadership.
+The ex-chapter head also cited a disagreement with Lucien Greaves' absolutist philosophy on free speech.

-In March 2020, several "approved administrators" of the TST-Washington chapter left the Temple and took control of the chapter's social media pages.
+Several "approved administrators" of the TST-Washington chapter left the Temple and took control of the chapter's social media pages in March 2020.
+TST responded with a lawsuit against the former members, and subsequently sued Newsweek magazine, claiming defamatory coverage of the matter.

+Amidst a flurry of disaffiliations and resignations in May 2024, several state groups–including Colorado, Florida, and Minnesota–severed ties with the national TST organization.
+As TST Ministers raised internal criticisms, some dissenting groups formed the independent Coalition of Satanic Congregations.
+A paper sculpture phoenix drew ire at the Minnesota State Capitol in December 2024.